UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 - Run the code and when it breaks, step in to the function.
 - Look at the name of the source file you enter
-- What is the classname?
+- What is the class name?

 # Summary and Reflection
 There is quite a lot of 'detail stuff' in a simple hello world application.
 We already met the following: